Seth Michelson: Dreaming America

 Michelson compiled, edited, and translated the poetry for the anthology Dreaming America: Voices of Undocumented Youth in Maximum-Security Detention (2017).
 Those poems come from poetry workshops that he created and led across three years inside the most restrictive immigrant detention center in the US for undocumented, unaccompanied youth.

 The book is widely acclaimed, receiving praise in academic and public venues.
 It is regularly taught in high schools and universities, and it has been featured nationally and internationally in the press in places as diverse as ABC News, NPR, BBC, and la diaria of Uruguay.
 Dreaming America also has been featured at book festivals around the world, and it has been turned into original plays and music.
 All proceeds from its sale go to a legal defense fund for incarcerated, undocumented youth.

+Boquete: poemas de personas libres

+Published in 2023, this anthology features poetry by men in a men's prison in Uruguay, la Unidad N°6 del I.N.R.
+Therein Michelson led weekly poetry workshops throughout his time as a Fulbright scholar, creating a vibrant series of workshops that continues to run to this day with his collaboration.
+The initial project involved bringing students and faculty from Universidad Católica del Uruguay into the prison to write in partnership each week with incarcerated men under Michelson's guidance, and their collective work attracted widespread media attention.

 Translation

 As a translator, Michelson focuses predominantly on poetry by women from Latin America.
 Thus, his books of poetry in translation include The Ghetto (2011; 2018) by the Argentine poet Tamara Kamenszain, The Red Song by the Uruguayan poet Melisa Machado, roly poly by the Uruguayan poet Victoria Estol, and Poems from the Disaster by the Argentine poet Zulema Moret.

 He also earned a fellowship from the National Endowment for the Arts to translate poetry by the Mapuche poet Liliana Ancalao.
 That fellowship resulted in Women of the Big Sky (2020), the first-ever, single-author book of poetry by a female Mapuche writer from Argentina to appear in English-language translation.
 The book is in fact trilingual, featuring the poetry in Mapuzugun, Spanish, and English.

 Outside of Latin America, Michelson has translated two books by the Indian poet Rati Saxena, Dreaming in Another Land (2014) and Scripted in the Streams (2017), and a book by the Israeli poet Amir Or, Wings (2018).